"Oct. 17, 2012 -- Some antidepressants are linked to a slight increased risk of bleeding stroke, according to a new analysis.

 Serotonergic antidepressants have been associated with cases of clinically significant hyponatremia in elderly patients, who may be at greater risk for this adverse event [see WARNINGS AND PRECAUTIONS].

 Vilazodone is eliminated primarily by hepatic metabolism.
-In mild and moderate hepatic impairment, no dose adjustment is necessary (see Figure 2).
-VIIBRYD has not been studied in patients with severe hepatic impairment [see DOSAGE AND ADMINISTRATION].
+In mild, moderate, and severe hepatic impairment, no dose adjustment is necessary (see Figure 2).

-In mild, moderate, and severe renal impairment, no dose adjustment is necessary (see Figure 2 below) [see DOSAGE AND ADMINISTRATION].
+In mild, moderate, and severe renal impairment, no dose adjustment is necessary (see Figure 2).

-After adjustment for body weight, the systemic exposures between males and females are similar (see Figure 2) [see DOSAGE AND ADMINISTRATION].
+After adjustment for body weight, the systemic exposures between males and females are similar (see Figure 2).

 This monograph has been modified to include the generic and brand name in many instances.